 - The exposed soil perimeter of a site must have 100% coverage of erosion and sediment control BMPs where there is potential for sediment to leave the site.
 These BMPs must effectively prevent sediment from leaving the site.
-This includes the exposed soil perimeter of the property, boulevards, and other areas. - Perimeter control BMPs that are at 1⁄2 capacity must be maintained by removing built up sediment.
+This includes the exposed soil perimeter of the property, boulevards, and other areas. - Perimeter control BMPs must be maintained, repaired or replaced when they become nonfunctional or when sediment fills 1⁄2 the height of the device.